 - 3.1 It is the Competitor's responsibility to ensure that all persons concerned by his entry observe all the requirements of the Regulations.
 If a Competitor is unable to be present in person at the Competition, he must nominate his representative in writing.
-The person having charge of an entered car during any part of a Competition is responsible jointly and severally with the Competitor for ensuring that the requirements are observed. - 3.2 Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout each free practice session, qualifying session, sprint shootout, sprint session and the race. - 3.3 The presentation of a car for initial scrutineering in accordance with Article 31.1 will be deemed an implicit statement of conformity.
+The person having charge of an entered car during any part of a Competition is responsible jointly and severally with the Competitor for ensuring that the requirements are observed. - 3.2 Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout each free practice session, qualifying session, sprint qualifying session shootout, sprint session and the race. - 3.3 The presentation of a car for initial scrutineering in accordance with Article 31.1 will be deemed an implicit statement of conformity.

 - 3.4 All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pit lane, or track must always wear an appropriate pass. - 3.5 No pass may be issued or used other than with the agreement of the FIA.
-A pass may be used only by the person and for the purpose for which it was issued. - 3.6 Each Competitor must hold the minimum of 3 Star FIA Environmental Accreditation. as follows:
+A pass may be used only by the person and for the purpose for which it was issued. - 3.6 Each Competitor must hold the minimum of 3 Star FIA Environmental Accreditation. - 3.7 Each Competitor and each PU Manufacturer must ensure that upon request the FIA and persons authorised by it are granted such access, without undue delay, to its premises, facilities, individuals, information and documentation (whether these are stored digitally or not), as it may reasonably require to perform its regulatory function as provided for by the Regulations.